thatmlopsguy/thatmlopsguy.github.io/content/contact.md

 I usually respond promptly, but please don’t take it personally if there is a slight delay.

-Also note that I follow [VSRE](http://vsre.info/) and [Crocker’s rules](http://sl4.org/crocker.html), summarized as:
+Also note that I follow [VSRE](http://vsre.info/) and [Crocker’s rules](http://sl4.org/crocker.html).

-other people are allowed to optimize their messages for information, not for being nice to [me]

 In other words, you don’t need to “break the ice” (but feel free to do so anyway!) and you can go directly to the purpose of your message.

 ## ✉️ Email